Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - At home this season, Houston is 1-6 overall and 3-4 against the spread.

-- Los Angeles is 4-2 overall, and 4-2 against the spread, on the road.
+- On the road, Los Angeles is 4-2 overall and 4-2 against the spread.

-- Los Angeles has gone over the total twice in six road games this season.
+- In six away games this year, Los Angeles has gone over the total twice.

 Powered by Data Skrive.